Puyb/powermeter/data/README.md

 This is the complete code for a crank-based power meter, transmitting over BLE to a bike computer.
-The whole project is copied from Steve Jarvis website/gitlab and tested on 'Adafruit Bluefruit nRF52840 Feather Express' board
+The whole project is copied from Steve Jarvis website/gitlab.

+Requirements:
+-   Building these sources requires 'Adafruit nRF52' by Adafruit version 0.9.3 in the Arduino IDE 'Boards Manager'.
+Then select 'Adafruit Bluefruit nRF52840 Feather Express' board under 'Tools'.
+-  Libraries
+   - HX711 by Rob Tillaart (0.2.3)
+   - Adafruit NeoPixel by Adafruit (1.10.0)
+-   These sources currently require a Adafruit Feather nRF52 Feather Express board (DFU button for calibration and pinout for gyro wakeup interrupt)

 IMPLEMENTED:
 - Reading of load and gyro sensors (by  Steve Jarvis)